openshift/openshift-origin-design/web-console/future-openshift/resource-creation/resource-creation.md

   * In the future, inline edit will be investigated as a way to allow users to edit fields in a form-like manner.
 * Samples available in YAML editor will show YAML code to be copied and pasted as well as a "Use this sample" button that will overwrite the YAML with the sample.
 * Samples available in form will show a "Use this sample" button and will fill in form fields.
+* If users switch from form view to YAML, they will not be able to switch back.
+  * In future, users may be allowed to switch back and forth using a toggle button.
     * Changes made in YAML will be reflected when switching to form view, and vice versa.
     * An inline notification should appear on the form view notifying users that any additional fields they add in YAML will be saved.

 ## Pages